I am a Zivver admin

 - Next to SAML User, click Change mappings.

-- Mapping with HelloID ZivverAccountKey - Use this option if your organization does not use Microsoft Active Directory as source for user data in HelloID.
+- Mapping with HelloID ZivverAccountKey: for organizations that do not use Microsoft Active Directory as the source for user data in HelloID.

-- Mapping with Active Directory ZivverAccountKey - Use this option if your organization uses Microsoft Active Directory as source for user data in HelloID.
+- Mapping with Active Directory ZivverAccountKey: for organizations that use Microsoft Active Directory as the source for user data in HelloID.

 Mapping attributes with HelloID

-You don’t need to change the mapping, by default the email address in HelloID will be used and the HelloID UserGUID will be used as ZivverAccountKey.
+You do not need to modify the mapping.
+By default, the email address in HelloID is used, and the HelloID UserGUID serves as the ZivverAccountKey.

 User | HelloID Claim Set |